ringcentral/ringcentral-web-phone/README.md

 inbound call will be received.
 If you try to make an outbound call, you will get a `SIP/2.0 403 Forbidden` response.

-### Call-Id

-SIP headers are case insensitive.
-SIP server INVITE message uses Call-Id, so this project uses Call-Id.

-Caller outbound INVITE and callee inbound INVITE don't have the same Call-Id.
-They are different.
-I am not sure it is a bug or not.

 ### multiple instances

 Every time you get a new `sipInfo`, you will get a new `authorizationId`.
 So